Leignitz

 The Prussian cavalry continue to move to counter the Austrians who have emerged on their flank.

 They effectively pin and seal the fate of the second Grenzer unit.
 It will take one more turn to dispose of them for good.
+Leo has moved a unit into the town at the rear of the plateau.
+From here he can engage the adjacent Prussians.

 The one moment of success on an otherwise dark day for the Austrians, my heavy cavalry charge the Prussian troops to their fore.
 We lost 22 men and sabred down over 600 of Fredrick's finest.
 One glimmer of hope on an otherwise dismal day.
 We had been soundly spanked by Scott and Mike (and Fredrick).
 With six + units routed off the board for none of the Prussians, a tip of the proverbial hat is due to our opponents and our host.
 Having relearned the lesson of softening up your opponent before assaulting them as well as the need to recover from fatigue before launching a general assault; I am eager to apply these lessons in a rematch.